Trump Backs Proposed TikTok Deal With Oracle, Walmart

 President Donald Trump said Saturday he's given his “blessing” to a proposed deal between Oracle and Walmart for the U.S. operations of TikTok, the Chinese-owned app he's targeted for national security and data privacy concerns.

-Trump said the proposed deal will result in a new company likely to be based in Texas and under the control of U.S.-based Oracle and Walmart.
+Trump said the proposed deal will result in a new company likely to be based in Texas.

 “I have given the deal my blessing,” he said.
 “If they get it done, that’s great.
 If they don’t, that’s OK too.”